wavy/wavyfm-docs/chapters/reference/api.md

 Finally, the latest version of the API (`v1`) is the recommended one to use in new and existing projects.
 You should migrate to new versions as soon as possible to prevent disruptions in your application.
-While we try to preserve backwards-compatibility, we do not guarantee it.
+While we try to preserve backward-compatibility, we do not guarantee it.

 An exception can be made for versions with the `beta` suffix.
 Such versions may be sparsely documented and unstable until they are stabilized in a full release.
-For example, the `v2beta` version would be the pre-release version of a future `v2` version.
+For example, the `v1beta` version would be the pre-release version of the future `v1` version.